omkar-ghotekar/Hack-the-Interview-V-Asia-Pacific-Solutions/README.md

 # Hack-the-Interview-V-Asia-Pacific-Solutions-(Java+Python)
-Following are the solutions to the Hack the Interview V Asia Pacific
+Following are the solutions to the Hack the Interview V Asia Pacific in Java as well as Python.